Call Now for a FREE Consultation Call Now (407) 712-7300

 What Are Work Restrictions?

 Work restrictions are documented by a medical professional qualified to evaluate your recovery and health.
-These typically dictate what you can and can’t do while performing your job duties.
-Your treating doctor may outline work restrictions after you receive workers’ comp benefits, which may include:
+These restrictions dictate what tasks you can and can’t do while performing your job duties to prevent further injuries or aggravating your condition.

-• No lifting of objects weighing more than 20 to 30 pounds
+• Avoid lifting objects weighing more than a certain amount

 Can My Employer Fire Me If I Don’t Return to Work Soon Enough?

-The Florida Division of Worker’s Compensation states that if your treating physician determines that you are capable of performing light-duty or limited tasks and light-duty or limited tasks are available at your place of employment, you are legally required to make an honest effort to return to work.
-If you do not, you forfeit your eligibility for lost wage benefits.
+The Florida Division of Worker’s Compensation states that if your treating physician has cleared you for light-duty or limited tasks and those tasks are available at your place of employment, you are legally required to make an honest effort to return to work.
+If you do not, you forfeit your eligibility for wage replacement benefits.

 Contact a Workers’ Compensation Lawyer in Orlando Today